enorfelt/node-red-contrib-brewfather/README.md

 | `Adjust`          | Related to inventory update operations.
 Adjust the inventory by +/- amount   |
 | `Amount`          | Related to inventory update operations.
 Sets the inventory to entered amount |

+# Contributing

+1. Fork this repo
+2. Write a red unit test for your change
+3. Implement the code and make the test green
+4. Refactor your code to make it nice
+5. Make a pull request

+I will probably approve it ;)